The Day of the LORD

 Isa 13.13

-While it is true that all people will be judged as individuals by the Lord Christ at His return, it is also true that the details of that “day” (that is, His return) may best be understood as the LORD’s dealings with exactly two vast, mutually-exclusive groups of people: Jews and Gentiles.
+While it is true that all living people will be judged as individuals by the Lord Christ at His return, the judgment of Mat 25 is referred to as the Judgment of the Nations because the Scripture refers to it as such:

 As will be shown in this article, the Day of the LORD is a series of events:

 [A full explanation for this assertion is beyond the scope of this article.
-Let it suffice to to say here that the Millennium is not a time of grace, it is a time of Law which is designed to fulfill the promised Day of Rest (a legal requirement!
-Heb 4.6-7).
+(It will be part of the rebuttal of Amillennial eschatology planned for a future article).
+Let it suffice to say here that the Millennium is not a time of grace, it is a time of Law which is designed to fulfill the promised Day of Rest (Heb 4.6-7).
 There are several OT texts which clearly show that evil will still exist and will be punished directly and quickly.
-(Refer to the large section of Isa 1-27.)
+(Refer to the large section of Isaiah chapters 1-27.)
 Remember, the Lord Christ rules "with a rod of iron"; this manner of rule would be completely unnecessary if evil was not present (contrary to the unbiblical meandering of amillennialists and liberal Protestants).
-This point also causes a great deal of consternation and anti-biblical double-speak with at least some forms of dispensational eschatology who recognize this text but try to dismiss it.] - After the 1000 years (that is, the Millennium) lost mankind will finally rebel against the Lord Christ (led by the beast and false prophet after they have been released from the abyss) (Rev 19.17-19).
+This point also causes a great deal of consternation and anti-biblical double-speak with at least some forms of dispensational eschatology who recognize this text but try to dismiss it.]

-- The rebellion and its “armies” are destroyed, and the beast and false prophet are thrown into the Lake of Fire (Rev 19.20).
+• Satan and the rebels are destroyed, and the beast and false prophet are thrown into the Lake of Fire (Rev 20.10).

 This series is presented in 9 chapters: